 After picking up a bunch of straps to hold the leading edge in place while gluing I got to work finishing the leading edge.
 I was very nervous about this process and did a bunch of research as to how others were doing it.
 I saw a lot of different processes some of which were very complicated with elaborate jigs and what have you.

-For my process, I started out up-side-down gluing, clamping and stapling the sheets of ply along the entire length ensure the plies were lining up correctly.
-In order to keep sheet material consistant, I ended up ripping them lengthwise to the correct width using my table saw with about a half inch of excess.
+For my process, I started out up-side-down gluing, clamping and stapling the sheets of ply along the entire length to ensure the plies were lining up correctly.
+In order to keep sheet material consistent, I ended up ripping them lengthwise to the correct width using my table saw with about a half-inch of excess.
 This turned out to work really well.

-Also found I needed to be careful sanding around the rib joints – was easy to sand too much and get the leading edge very thin in that location.
+I also found I needed to be careful sanding around the rib joints – it was easy to sand too much and get the leading edge very thin in that location.
 I ended up having to put some backing material in place to fix one of the locations where this occurred (lessons learned).